C2DH/ranketwo/pages/index.md

 sentences:
-  - Ranke.2 is a teaching platform on digital source criticism
+  - Ranke.2 is a Teaching Platform on Digital Source Criticism
-  - Ranke.2 teaches how to critically assess digital historical sources
+  - Ranke.2 is a Teaching Platform on how to critically assess historical digital sources
-  - Ranke.2 explains how analogue sources are transformed into digital representations
+  - Ranke.2 is a Teaching Platform on different types of data
-  - Each lesson covers a specific type of data
+  - Ranke.2 is a Teaching Platform on how analogue sources are turned into digital representations

 ---